axelerant/Reading-The-Pragmatic-Programmer/README.md

 - For second edition, authors updated the technologies they referenced and reexamined the assumptions behind the practices.
 - One-third of the book is brand new and the majority of the rest was rewritten.
 - The authors dropped things that didn't make a lot of sense anymore and focused on new challenges and paradigms such as concurrency.

+### Preface to the first edition

+- This book will help you become a better programmer.
+- It's not theoretical.
+This is a book about doing.
+- Programming is a craft.
+Simply, it is about getting the computer to do what you want it to do.
+- As a programmer, you are part listener, part advisor, part interpreter, and part dictator.
+- "You try to capture elusive requirements and find a way of expressing them so that a mere machine can do them justice.
+You try to document your work so that others can understand it, and you try to engineer your work so that others can build on it.
+What’s more, you try to do all this against the relentless ticking of the project clock.
+You work small miracles every day."
+- There are a [lot of options out there](https://xkcd.com/927/), all of which claim to solve your problems.
+But there are no easy answers.
+There is no best something.
+There is only an appropriate solution to a problem.
+- This is about being pragmatic.
+Favour broad technological understanding over focusing only on one thing.
+Have wide experience base that helps you choose good solutions.
+Build understanding of basic principles of computer science and a wide range of practical projects.
+- You adjust your approach and judge the relative importance of all the factors affecting a project.
+And do this continuously.
+You get the job done, and do it well.